 Here’s my daughter’s illustration of the literal meaning of "follow your nose".
 Notice the little nose in the bottom right part of the drawing!

 This is a great way to teach idiomatic expressions in any language.
 Have your class, or child, draw a picture of a saying and explain its idiomatic meaning.
 Have fun with it!

 This article was posted on Friday, January 27th, 2012 at 11:07 am and is filed under Arts and Crafts, Countries & Cultures, England, English, Idiomatic Expressions, Idioms, Illustrations, Kids Drawings, Languages, Languages, Languages, Learning, Proverbs, Sayings, Teaching, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.